Flea and Tick Spray for Dogs

 • 4 oz witch hazel or apple cider vinegar

-• 15–20 drops of safe essential oils (see list below)
+• 15–20 drops total of essential oils (more on choosing below)

 Directions